 713-743-9500-Administrative Offices, Room 2000

-Campus Recreation programs include: Aquatics, Intramural Sports, Fitness, Open Recreation, Outdoor Adventure, Sport Clubs and Summer Camp.
-Aquatic/Safety programs include learn to swim lessons, a masters swim program, scuba certifications and health and safety classes.
-Intramural Sports activities include indoor and outdoor soccer, flag football, volleyball, basketball and softball, dodge-ball, sand volleyball, floor hockey and the individual and dual sports of badminton, racquetball and table tennis.
-Fitness programs include group exercise classes such as Zumba, Tabata, Pilates, Yoga, Kickboxing, Cycling, Core, Aqua Fitness, and more.
-Fitness Assessments and Personal trainers are available for an additional fee to aid members in the pursuit of their individual fitness goals.
-Open Recreation is the most popular recreational pursuit in which individuals have the opportunity to participate in self-directed pursuits such as weightlifting, fitness conditioning, swimming, indoor climbing, and indoor walking/jogging.
+Aquatic programs include swim lessons, special events and health and safety classes.
+Intramural Sports includes activities such as indoor/outdoor soccer, flag football, volleyball, basketball, dodgeball, and sand volleyball, and the individual and dual sports of badminton, racquetball and table tennis.
+Fitness programs include a variety of group fitness classes such as Zumba, Pilates, Yoga, Kickboxing, Cycling, and more.
+Fitness assessments, nutritional consultations, personal training and specialty programs are available for an additional fee to aid members in the pursuit of their individual fitness goals.
+Informal Recreation is the most popular recreational program in which individuals can participate in self-directed activities such as weightlifting, basketball, soccer, badminton, swimming, and indoor rock climbing.
 The Outdoor Adventure program is comprised of an indoor climbing wall, outdoor trips, gear rental, educational sessions/clinics and a team building initiatives.
-The Sport Club program offers individuals the opportunity to compete in different activities: Aikido, Baseball, Basketball, Climbing, Cricket, Cycling, Fencing, Indoor Soccer, Kendo, Paintball, Rugby, Soccer, Tennis, Ultimate Frisbee, Volleyball, Water Polo, and Wushu Kung Fu.
+Sport Clubs are registered student organizations that provide students with opportunities to compete in activities such as Aikido, Basketball, Climbing, Cricket, Cycling, Fencing, Soccer, Kendo, Rugby, Tennis, Ultimate Frisbee, Volleyball, Water Polo, and Wushu Kung Fu to name a few.

 |CRWC - Welcome Desk